Hello.

 Reading time: 1 minute

-Idly browsing the web whilst I'm on paternity leave and saw that I have a lot of open tabs. :D Read More
+I'm on paternity leave and I realized how many tabs I have open.
+It's :D ridiculous.
+Read More

 Twitter is using PWA shortcuts